-Interpretability is a the heart of the financial regulators' current concerns about the governance of AI, especially in the credit scoring industry (\cite{EBA2021}).
-Here, we define interpretability as the degree to which a human can understand the cause of a decision (\cite{Miller2019}).
+Interpretability is at the heart of the financial regulators' current concerns about the governance of AI, especially in the credit scoring industry (Consumer Financial Protection Bureau \citep{CFPB_2022} and \cite{EBA2021}).
+Here, we define interpretability as the degree to which a human can understand the determinants of a decision \citep{Miller2019}.
 It is important to note that interpretability does not necessarily implies fairness.
-Even if the decisions issued from a model are interpretable, they may treat unfavorably a group of users sharing a protected attribute.
-Conversely, the absence of discrimination is compatible with both interpretable or non-interpretable models.
+Conversely, non-interpretable models can be fair.

-There are different ways to interpret machine learning models and their decisions.
-We can distinguish between interpretable models and uninterpretable models.
-Intrinsic interpretability refers to ML models that are considered interpretable due to their simple structure, such as linear models, logistic regressions, or decision trees.
-Differently, black-box models, such as random forests or deep neural networks, have observable input-output relationships, but lack clarity around inner workings.
-This means that clients, regulators, and other stakeholders, even those who design and train the models, cannot easily understand how the features are being combined to make the risk predictions and the credit approval decisions.
-To allow interpreting predictions of black box ML models, various model-agnostic methods have been developed (see \cite{molnar2019} for an overview).
-For instance, the \textit{Partial Dependence Plot }(PDP) displays the marginal impact of a specific feature on the outcome $\widehat{Y}$ of a model.
+There are two large family of ML models: the natively interpretable (white box) models vs. the uninterpretable (black box) models.
+To allow interpreting predictions of black box models, various model-agnostic methods have been developed (see \cite{molnar2019} for an overview).
+For instance, the \textit{Partial Dependence Plot} (PDP) displays the marginal impact of a specific feature on the outcome $\widehat{Y}$ of a model.
 This plot is useful to explore whether the relationship between the target and a feature is linear or more complex.
-The PDP method has the advantage of being model-free in the sense that it permits to explain the predictions of any ML model independently of its form, options, or internal model parameters.
+The PDP method has the advantage of being model-agnostic in the sense that it permits to explain the predictions of any ML model independently of its form, options, or internal model parameters.